nginxinc/nginx-basics-workshops/lab2/readme.md

 ```

-Now you see that the `Host Based Routing` is working correctly, because you provided the Host Header that NGINX needs to select the correct virtual Server block.
-Some important items to be aware of with Host Headers and Host Based Routing:
+Now you see that the `Host Based Routing` is working correctly, because you provided the Host Header that NGINX needs to select the correct virtual `Server{}` block.
+Some important items to understand with Host Headers and Host Based Routing:

 - NGINX is using the `same IP Address and TCP port` ( listen 80 ) for *both* of these hostnames.
 You can literally run thousands of websites with unique hostnames on just one IP address:port.
 NGINX will route the incoming request to the matching Server block as expected.
-- The `default_server` parameter is used as a last resort Server block, it is used when NONE of the hostnames in the request are a match.
-It is an optional parameter, you do not have to declare a default_server if it is not needed.
+- The `default_server` parameter is used as a last resort Server block, it is used when none of the hostnames in the request are a match.
+This is an optional parameter, you do not have to declare a default_server if it is not needed.
 - The `return` directive used in the exercises above is a quick and easy way to test Server and Location blocks in NGINX, it can be used to verify NGINX is routing your requests to the proper block.
-- The HTTP Host Header is required for HTTP 1.1 and later protocols, so it will be a common element of your NGINX configurations that must be correct!
+- The HTTP Host Header is required for HTTP/1.1 and later protocols, so the `server_name directive` will be a common element of your NGINX configurations that must be correct!

 ### NGINX Path based Routing

-< basic static content exercises here >
+Now that you have a basic understand of how NGINX routes requests based on the Host Header matching an HTTP hostname, let's look deeper at the next component of the URL, the `URI path`.

 In this exercise, you will continue to learn how NGINX routes requests, by looking at the URI ( the path ) of the URL.
-You will create a Third website, to show Path based Routing.
+You will create a third website, to show Path based routing.

 1. Using VI, create a new file called `cafe.example.com.conf`, and type in these commands.
 You don't need to type the comments.
 Don't just copy/paste these lines, type them by hand so you learn.